pururval/rabbitmq-forge-boshrelease/README.md

   RabbitMQ.
 It contains all of the other values, in a URL / DSN for easier integration with libraries / SDKs.

-The section in the protocols block is to also provide Pivatol RabbitMQ equivalent credentials formatting to applications.
-This is in order that applications written to work with Pivotal RabbitMQ may work without changes to the applciations.
+The section in the protocols block is to provide Pivotal RabbitMQ equivalent credentials formatting to applications.
+Please check [Pivotal documentation on RMQ Credentials format](https://docs.pivotal.io/rabbitmq-cf/1-14/reference.html) for more details.

 The **clustered topology** returns the following credentials structure, for consumption by Cloud Foundry 12-factor